top of page

 • Do people believe this change will last, or do they see it as another passing wave?

-• Are there lingering negative stories “we tried this before; nothing ever changes”- that will need to be reframed?
+• Are there lingering negative stories, such as “we tried this before; nothing ever changes,” that will need to be reframed?

 • How safe is it to speak truthfully about what’s working and what isn’t?

 As Amy Edmondson’s psychological safety framework reminds us, teams can’t learn if they don’t feel safe.
-Readiness grows when leaders acknowledge past fatigue, build trust, and make the change feel not like “holding our breath,” but like a new, sustainable way of working.
+Readiness grows when leaders acknowledge past fatigue, build trust, and make the change feel like a new, sustainable way of working rather than a temporary fix.

 The OD Fundamentals of Success